 Meaning and History

 The emblem of 1966 is made in a cartoon style.
-It depicts the mascot of the sports department – the peregrine falcon, the fastest species from the falcon family.
+It depicts the sports department’s mascot – the peregrine falcon, the fastest species from the falcon family.
 It was approved in the 1950th and has since been always used in logos.
 In 2006, he received the title of Best Collegiate Mascot (at the NCA Cheer Camp), becoming the best sports symbol.

-In the original version, the bird is located above the abbreviated name of the university – “BGSU.”
+In the original version, the bird is located above the university’s abbreviated name – “BGSU.”
 The peregrine falcon has a huge beak, spread wings, a formidable look, powerful and clawed legs.
 The primary colors are orange and brown.

 1966 – 1979